caiks/TBOT01/README.md

 22|conditioned|model 18|4096|4|2|4|107,855|64|-
 25|conditioned|model 24|4096|4|7|2|103,393|74|-

 *Model* 25 is a three *level model* with the top *level conditioned* on a spacewise *substrate* of two *level model 24 induced* on a timewise *substrate* of one *level model 11 induced* on a random region *substrate*.
 Compare it to *model* 22 which is a three *level model* with the top *level conditioned* on a timewise *substrate* of two *level model 18 induced* on a spacewise *substrate* of one *level model 11 induced* on a random region *substrate*. *Model* 25 has a lower *likelihood* but a higher accuracy than *model* 22.
 So *model* 25 is intermediate between *model* 22 and *model* 20, which is the two *level conditioned* on a spacetimewise *substrate* of one *level model 11 induced* on a random region *substrate*.
 This confirms that the static information is more important than the dynamic.
+We will ignore timewise *models* for the remainder of this discussion.

+<a name = "Motor"></a>

 ### Motor actions

+Now that TurtleBot is able to make guesses about its location, let us consider what actions TurtleBot should take in order to navigate autonomously around the TurtleBot house.

-Given that we wish now to move on to motor actions, we are interested in the sequence of *events* in order to determine future labels for each *event*.
+In order to see the consequences of past actions, we must look at the sequence of *events*.
+In this way we can determine future labels for each *event*, for example, `location_next` and `room_next`.
 It was found, however, that the existing collision avoidance algorithm was not enough to prevent occasional crashes in the previous datasets, making it difficult to obtain long sequences.
 The crashes were due to collisions with the open shelves and bookcases.
 The solution was to simply turn the shelves and bookcases around so that they were closed and thus detectable by the turtlebot's lidar.
 The new environment is `env009`.

 In addition, we have added a random turn interval to the controller.
 If the turtlebot is going straight it will randomly turn left or right on a timescale on the order of the turn interval.